adamgrharvey/cthulhu-teaches-typing/README.md

 Our goal was to target the keyboard enthusiast market with a minimal, yet customizable application to track and compare typing statistics.
 We also wanted to create a fun and engaging typing game that would help users learn to type faster and more accurately.

+We use a Rails API Backend combined with React.js for the Frontend.
+Our API follows RESTful conventions.

 We hope you enjoy it!

 ### Built With